Showa Women's University: Influence of Leo Tolstoy

 The founding of the university was based on the teachings of Leo Tolstoy, a famous Russian author and thinker.
 Tolstoy believed that education should be made up of culture, which is the sum of a person's surroundings.
 He opposed schools at the time as "exclud[ing] the possibility of all progress" and focusing too much on rote memorization of knowledge.
 Tolstoyan education advocates for practical skills in a "free state," close interactions between the student and the teacher, and the universal right to free education.
 It also promotes balance between man and nature, and encourages learning within and fostering an appreciation of nature.

 Hitomi Midori had heavily pushed for an education system inspired by the Tolstoyan movement, remarking that she wanted the university to be "a university of love as Tolstoy might have founded."
-In his work Memoirs from a Half-Century at the University (学園の半世紀, Gakuen no Seihanki), Hitomi Enkichi discussed his impressions of the Tolstoyan education and noted: "How happy it would be if there were such a school that strived for the perfect balance between love and reason."
+In his work Memoirs from a Half-Century at the University (学園の半世紀, Gakuen no Hanseiki), Hitomi Enkichi discussed his impressions of the Tolstoyan education and noted: "How happy it would be if there were such a school that strived for the perfect balance between love and reason."
 This "perfect balance between love and reason" later became the founding principles for the university's psyche.

 Today, Tolstoyan principles feature prominently at the university on the administrative and educational level.
 For example, the university administration is currently pursuing eco-friendly policies that preserve the environment on the local and global level and "reflect Tolstoy's teachings on the importance of balancing humans and nature."
 Additionally, the university teaches in seminars, a policy in place since its founding in 1920.
 This is based on the close-knit cohabitation of teachers and students found at Yasnaya Polyana.
 In terms of education style, the university actively encourages students' active interest and involvement, which is reflective of Tolstoy's belief that education should be meant to encourage critical thinking skills and self-reliance in students.
 The university also encourages students to cultivate real-world practical experience, which mirrors Tolstoy's emphasis on practical skills as a cornerstone of education.

 There is a statue of Tolstoy in front of the auditorium.
 For Tolstoy's 190th birthday, the University Museum held a special exhibition on artwork by Natalya Tolstaya, a descendant of Tolstoy.
 The exhibit ran from December 8 to December 17, 2018, and was jointly hosted by the university and the Museum of Yasnaya Polyana.